nicklolx/Dodge-The-Creeps-2.0/README.md

 1.Creating a complete 2D game with the [Godot editor](https://godotengine.org/download/windows/).

-2.Structure a simple game project.
+2.Structuring a simple game project.

-3.Move the player character and change its sprite.
+3.How to move the player character and change its sprite.

 4.Spawn random enemies.

-5.Count the score.
+5. And count the score.

 Language: GDScripts (but can be written in C# and C++)